anir0y/license/README.md

-#### License: *Yeet It Into the Multiverse*

-**1. Usage Rights (No Cap, Just Code)**
+# Yeet License, No Receipts - Ctrl+C, Ctrl+V, No Regrets

+**Copyright (c) 2025 Animesh Roy**

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+---

+### Use it, no cap:
-You are free to use this code for absolutely anything—building apps, powering robots, or even creating sentient AI overlords.
-No permission slips required.
-Just don’t blame me if your toaster starts demanding snacks.
+You're free to use this code however you vibe with it.
+No tea, no shade.
+Build rockets, automate memes, or teach your cat to code—no rules, no judgment, no cap.
+Just don’t sue me if your toaster starts demanding snacks.

-**2. Modification Policy (Tweak It, Bro)**
+---

+### Remix it, stay lit:
-Feel free to remix, refactor, or completely rework this chaotic masterpiece.
+Feel free to tweak, flip, or completely overhaul this chaotic masterpiece.
 Add sprinkles, remove bugs, or turn it into a haiku generator—it’s all good.
 Just promise not to come crying if your computer starts speaking in binary poetry.

-**3. Redistribution Guidelines (Share the Vibe)**
+---

+### Share the love, fam:
 Spread the code far and wide, fam!
 If you redistribute it, please include attribution to the original creator (if known).
 Bonus points if you add a funny comment or two.
 Sharing is caring, but don’t be shady about it.

-**4. Disclaimer of Warranty (Deal With It)**
-This code comes with exactly **zero** warranties.
-None.
-Nada.
-Zilch.
-If it works perfectly, awesome!
-If it crashes spectacularly, well, that’s on you.
-Two broken pieces = one whole problem.

-**5. Intellectual Property (CopyLOL, Not Copyright)**
-This code is part of the public domain—or at least as close as we can get without lawyers showing up.
-Think of it as a digital potluck: grab a plate, enjoy the chaos, and maybe bring something back to share.

 ---

-### **The Vibe Check License (Lit But Legal-ish)**
-#### License: *Certified Clapback-Free*

-**1. Permitted Use (Do What You Want, No Tea Spilled)**
-Use this code however you vibe with it.
-Build rockets, automate memes, or teach your cat to code.
-No rules, no judgment, no cap.
-Just don’t sue me if your project accidentally becomes self-aware.

-**2. Modification Rules (Stay Based, Stay Lit)**
-Tweak it, flip it, reverse it—but keep the drip alive.
-Whether you’re adding features, fixing bugs, or turning it into an NFT generator, make sure it stays iconic.
-And remember: extra points for creativity.

-**3. Redistribution Terms (Pass the Aux, Fam)**
-Sharing is caring, so pass this code along to your friends, coworkers, or random strangers on the internet.
-Just keep it 100: include the original license and give credit where it’s due.
-No Karen energy allowed.

-**4. Limitation of Liability (Periodt, No Warranty)**
+### No warranty, deal with it:
 This code has **no warranty**, periodt.
 If it glitches, explodes, or accidentally hacks NASA, that’s on you.
 Not me.
 Never me.
-I’m just here for the memes.

-**5. Public Domain Declaration (Open-Source Life, Always)**
+Two broken pieces = one whole problem.

+---

+### Copyright?
+Nah, we're all about that open-source life / More like CopyLOL:
 This code belongs to everyone now.
 It’s like finding a stray meme online—it’s too wild to be owned by anyone.
 So go ahead, yeet it into the void and let the universe decide its fate.

 ---

-### **Bonus Section: Legal Disclaimer (Because Adults Exist)**
-While this license is designed to be fun and lighthearted, it’s not legally binding.
-For actual legal protection or clarity around usage rights, consider using a recognized open-source license like MIT, Apache 2.0, or GPL.
-But hey, if you’re here for the vibes, carry on—you’re doing great.
+**THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**